dkletter/group-project-3/README.md

 Nightlife | 273
 **Grand Total** | **8,173**

 Important note: the Yelp data set allows for restaurants to be counted under multiple categories.
-For example, a bar can serve wine & spirits, burgers, and pizza, counting it in 3 subscategories.
+For example, a bar can serve beer, burgers, and pizza, counting it in 3 subscategories.
 This is why the total number of categories is greater than the actual number of restaurants.

 Overall, the top 10 subcategories are as follows: